rasmusbp/Assuming/README.md

 a "placeholder" variable and we keep the amounts of repetitions to zero.
 The `assuming`, `then` and `otherwise` methods can also take a function as an argument.

-Disclaimer: Assuming is written as an ES6 module and should only be used as an imported module.
+*Disclaimer:* Assuming is written as an ES6 module and should only be used as an imported module.
 If you're intending to use it in a browser use it together with your module loader of choice.
 ```js
 import assuming from './assuming';
 ```

 ## Examples
-Simple example of a chain mimicking a simple if statement
+Simple example of a chain replacing a simple if statement:
 ```js
 const value = 1;
 const result = asumming( value === 1 ).then('is one').value();